sumitburad/Finance-Forecasting-Process/README.md

 Narratives should address several crucial elements:
 **Positive performance areas:** Highlighting achievements and areas where the organization has excelled.

-**Improvement areas:** Identifying aspects that require attention and development to enhance overall performance.
+**.
+Improvement areas:** Identifying aspects that require attention and development to enhance overall performance.

-**Controllable drivers requiring action:** Outlining actionable items such as product launches, pricing strategies, and product mix adjustments that can be managed to influence outcomes positively.
+**.
+Controllable drivers requiring action:** Outlining actionable items such as product launches, pricing strategies, and product mix adjustments that can be managed to influence outcomes positively.

-**Non-controllable factors affecting outcomes:** Acknowledging external influences like oil price fluctuations and interest rate changes that impact the organization's results.
+**.
+Non-controllable factors affecting outcomes:** Acknowledging external influences like oil price fluctuations and interest rate changes that impact the organization's results.

 **Best Practices:**